IX. FACULTY RESEARCH

 3. Administration of Research at Rice

-The Office of Technology Transfer is responsible for negotiating contracts for sponsored projects with industry, assisting faculty with commercializing technology created and developed at Rice and negotiating material-transfer agreements, confidentiality disclosure agreements, data use agreements, and industry sponsored research agreements.
+The Office of Technology Transfer manages Rice's inventions and patent portfolio, assists faculty with commercializing technology created and developed at Rice and negotiates research and intellection property (IP) agreements (e.g,. material-transfer agreements, confidentiality disclosure agreements, data use agreements, and industry sponsored research agreements, etc.).

 Additionally, Research and Cost Accounting (RCA), under the vice president for finance, assists faculty with the financial management of all sponsored project awards ensuring compliance with sponsor and university requirements.
 Research and Cost Accounting sets up fund accounts for the expenditure of sponsored awards, prepares invoices for the sub-contracts, prepares financial reports as required by the sponsor, oversees the university's official unit for effort reporting, serves as the official contact and coordinator for external auditing groups, reviews expenditures and monitors compliance, and closes out awards and funds.
 Further, the Office of Information Security is available to assist faculty with information security and other data protection requirements.